endless-sky/rfcs/rfcs/0005-music-system.md

  - For the "combat" soundtrack, do the same but with the inverse "combative" `condition`.
  - For each `track` that has both a "combat" and "relaxed" version, create a `variant`.

-A `variant` is basically a pairing of two `tracks` that tells the engine "these are pretty much the same, just switch them out and keep playing from the same position, and skip the fade".
+A `variant` is basically a pairing of two or more `tracks` that tells the engine "these are pretty much the same, just switch them out and keep playing from the same position, and skip the fade".
 When the current `track` changes, their `variant` status is checked.
 If they are `variants`, there is no fade.

 There is also a special `track` keyword `silence`.
 This can be used in place of a `track`'s name in a `playlist` definition to signify a duration of silence.
 This `silence` keyword is also available in `track` definitions in place of a filename to enable silent `background` or `foreground` layers.